 "Be a little kinder than you have to." – Emily Jenkins.

-When we practice with kindness – to our patients, our team, and ourselves – we create an environment where care is more than just a technical exercise.
-We cultivate a virtuous cycle: supported team members provide better patient care; well-cared-for patients make our work more fulfilling.
+When we practice kindness – to our patients, our team, and ourselves – we create an environment where care is more than just a technical exercise.
+We cultivate a virtuous cycle: supported team members provide better patient care, and well-cared-for patients make our work more fulfilling.
+Kindness in anaesthesia can lead to improved patient outcomes, enhanced team dynamics, and a more satisfying professional experience for all involved.

-And when we are kind to ourselves, we have the emotional resources to extend that kindness to others.
-In anaesthesia, as in life, kindness is not just a virtue – it's the vital sign that reflects the health of our practice.
+When we are kind to ourselves, we have the emotional resources to extend that kindness to others.
+In anaesthesia, as in life, kindness is not just a virtue – it's the vital sign reflecting our practice's health.
 Kindness is an act of compassion that elevates routine care, benefiting everyone involved.